Find Grad Schools

 Graduate Certificates in Family & Consumer Sciences/Human Sciences, General

 A graduate certificate in family studies is offered at 5 colleges in the United States.
-This degree is more popular with female students, and about 39% of recent graduates were from an underrepresented racial-ethnic group.
+In recent years, the majority of the students getting degrees in this area were female, and 31% were from an underrepresented racial-ethnic group.
+Also, 3.1% of family studies graduates were international students.

 Education Levels of Family Studies Majors